jakob-fyi/ng-adv/labs/lab-09/readme.md

 After creating your free account copy ngrok.exe to a folder of your choice (`C:\Program Files\ngrok`) and set a path variable to it.

-Next grap the auth token from your ngrok user info and add it to your machine config:
+Next grab the auth token from your ngrok user info and add it to your machine config:

 ```
 ngrok config add-authtoken 3XjdFZdf4PgB2898gcdbu_4Rukvv4BYtU1w7WaTZE75
 ```

-A skills service container is available at dockerhub:
+A skills service container is available at DockerHub:

 ```
 docker pull arambazamba/skillsservice